 This course is open to a limited number of students who show strong potential for ministry effectiveness in the field of camp ministry.
 This program is an extensive internship with a cooperating Christian camp or conference center.
-Students are exposed to all aspects of camp ministry including ministry philosophy, administration and management, maintenance, food services, programming, camp safety, and staff development.
+Students are exposed to all aspects of camp ministry, including ministry philosophy, administration and management, maintenance, food services, programming, camp safety, and staff development.
 Open only to students with a GPA of 3.0 or higher.
-May be used by Educational Ministry students to meet Educational Ministry elective requirements.
 May be used by Youth Ministry students to meet ED-4411/4412 Field Modules and Youth Ministry internship requirements.
 Permission of the student's advisor and the department chair are required.
 Course offered every semester.